openstack-kr/openinfra-kr-homepage/content/about/user-experience.md

 ![Design In Figma](/images/photos/content/content-1.webp)

 Web designers will also have a working knowledge of markup languages such as HTML and CSS, although the extent of their knowledge will differ from one web designer to another.
+Particularly in smaller organizations, one person will need the necessary skills for designing and programming the full web page, while larger organizations may have a web designer responsible for the visual aspect alone.